aka Ruling the Resus Room 007

 This is a collection of my favourite online video resources to help even the greenest emergentologist ‘own the airway‘.
 This post contains some truly awesome educational resources.
 Enjoy!
-As well as the resources provided in this post, further great resources include:

 First, buy yourself some time by adequately preoxygenating the patient.

 - Check out the LITFL ‘Own the Oxygen!’ guide

 - EMCrit.org has a great page of resources on preoxygenation, reoxygenation and deoxygenation.
 The Scott Weingart approach to ‘delayed sequence intubation’ is described in Emcrit Podcast 40.